 Learning on Demand

-Sales Enablement leaders and Training, Learning and Development departments face the need to provide access to learning at all times.
+Sales Enablement leaders and Training, Learning and Development departments face the need to deliver training anywhere, anytime.
 Today's staffing professional, salespeople, recruiters and front line managers are overwhelmed at work and struggle to carve out just 1-hour a week to dedicate to training.
 Rather than shadow an employee for a few hours at a time that is convenient for the employee being shadowed (also hard to do while working remotely) or participating in a live instructor-led training at a time that is conducive for all parties, we need to offer learning on-demand and recommend personalized content to each individual as needed.
 That is exactly what AI can do.
 The adoption of artificial intelligence to learn on demand will provide additional speed and accessibility for both L&D leaders and the employees they support.

 Personalizing the Learning Experience

 As mentioned previously, each of your employees have a preferred learning style and learn most effectively using a specific method.
 This could be through microlearning video written content, live instructor-led training, gamification, podcasts, or something else.

 AI powered training enables your training program to be adaptive, where the learning paths can be modified to suit the needs of each employee's training needs.
 Your platform might offer video tutorials to certain employees, but auto transcribe the videos to text-based articles for other employees.
 You may have employees take a certification exam and based on the learner's results AI makes a recommendation for which training content to consume next.
 This also dramatically shortens the learning process by suggesting only specific modules the employee needs to address the skill and knowledge gaps for the job they are doing.

 How is your organization leveraging AI for employee training, learning and development?
 What steps is your organization taking to make sales enablement a core competency?
 Learn more in our eBook, The Staffing Leaders Guide to Sales Enablement.

 About Dan Fisher